-Past-and-future Earths ring in New Year | EarthSky.org
+Past-and-future Earths ring in New Year

-The chart above is the sky scene on the last evening of 2018.
+The chart above is the sky scene on the last evening of 2021.
+It shows us looking backward along Earth’s orbit around the sun.

-Below – a happy New Year to you! – is the view in the opposite eastward direction, Earth’s forward direction in orbit around the sun, on the following morning, the morning of the first day of 2019.
+And below – a happy New Year to you! – is the view in the opposite eastward direction, in the forward direction in Earth’s orbit around the sun, on the following morning, the morning of the first day of 2022.

-Included again in these pictures are my imaginary Earths as seen from our actual Earth.
+Included in these pictures are my imaginary Earths as seen from our actual Earth.
 They are at other points in Earth’s orbit, and serve to show where in space that orbit is.
-To repeat our simile, it is as if the orbit is a steel ring around the sun and the Earths are like beads sliding along it.
+It is as if the orbit is a steel ring around the sun and the Earths are like beads sliding along it.

 In each picture, the nearest imaginary Earth is only an hour away.
 They’re an hour into the past in the evening picture, and an hour ahead in the morning picture.
 In each picture, Earth’s size is shown at true scale.
 The others are 10 days away, 20 days, 30 days, and so on.
-These older Earths are exaggerated 100 times in size.
-That’s how quickly an Earth – days away – dwindles in size, because the orbit (and space in general) is relatively so vast.
+These more distant Earths are exaggerated 100 times in size.

+That’s how quickly a body the size of Earth – days away – dwindles in size.
+It happens quickly because Earth moves so quickly in orbit (18 miles or 30 km per second).
+And it happens because Earth orbit (and space in general) is relatively so vast.

-Pairing these pictures for the turn of the year was the brilliant suggestion of Deborah Byrd, creator of the popular EarthSky website.
+Pairing these pictures for the turn of the year was a suggestion back in 2018, from Deborah Byrd, creator of the popular EarthSky website.
 I saw it had to be done: it has us looking backward at the old year, forward into the new.
 As night falls we are on the trailing side of Earth and we look back over the route we have traveled into December.
 At dawn, on Earth’s prow, we look forward along the curve of our future journey, out of winter into the spring and summer of the coming year.

-There are the usual details in the background of the pictures, such as Mars and Neptune out beyond the past-Earths of December, and, in the morning sky of January, an array of the brightest planets, passing each other and the red star Antares and being passed by the waning moon – as shown also in this detail from our Zodiac Wavy Charts for 2019:
+See the moon phase for every day in 2022 with an EarthSky lunar calendar!
+They make great gifts.
+Order now.
+Going fast!

 The imaginary Earths are superimposed on the ecliptic, since that marks the plane of our orbit.
-But the line of the ecliptic is only a line on the map of the sky; in real space, the nearer Earths curl in toward us.
+But the line of the ecliptic is only a line on the map of the sky.
+In real space, the nearer Earths curl in toward us.

 Yet there’s something of a struggle to understand that curling-in.
 The nearest past or future Earth appears highest in the evening or morning sky.
 Is the sequence really going to curl right in to where we are?
 Yes.
 If we drew Earths any nearer, only half an hour or only minutes away, they would swell enormously, also be shifted southward by parallax, and would end by hitting and consuming the Earth we stand on – but not symmetrically: if the nearest past Earth could put on speed and catch up with us, its front would make first contact with the rearmost point of the real Earth, on the equator.
-This, in the evening sky, is down over the horizon to the left, because the scene is set for latitude 40 degrees north.
+This, in the evening sky, is down over the horizon to the left, because the scene is set for latitude 40 degrees North.

 So I thought of adding a scene as for a place on the equator.
 But there is something better.

 Daniel Cummings of the blog StarInAStar had the idea of visualizing Earth’s orbit as a ring in space, visible from Earth.
 That was what made me think of the past-and-future Earths as a way of making that ring visible.
-But I still hadn’t grasped his full idea, which, as he explains, really necessitates seeing the ring as a whole.
+But I still hadn’t grasped his full idea, which, as he explained, really necessitates seeing the ring as a whole.
 This means seeing it not after dark but at noon, with the sun at its highest.

 Adapting my program to let it show this wasn’t easy, because I had built it basically to show the night sky, and added to it the imaginary Earths in the evening sky or the morning sky, but not both together.
 But I think I’ve now got close to his conception.